jhorzek/lesstimate/docs/2-getting-started.md

 # Getting Started

-**lessOptimizers** was initially a sub-folder of hte **lessSEM** package.
-Therefore, the fefault is currently to still assume that you are using the library in an R package.
+**lessOptimizers** was initially a sub-folder of the **lessSEM** package.
+Therefore, the default is currently to still assume that you are using the library in an R package.
 In the [common_headers.h](https://github.com/jhorzek/lessOptimizers/blob/f8aa3169da617ca2d6afbd330e1fb5395ba40898/include/common_headers.h#L8)-file,
 you will find a variable called `USE_R`.
 If this variable is set to 1 (default), **lessOptimizers** is setup to be used from R. If `USE_R` is set to zero, the library no longer relies on the R packages